British West Africa: Historical jurisdiction

-British West Africa constituted during two periods (17 October 1821, until its first dissolution on 13 January 1850, and again 19 February 1866, until its final demise on 28 November 1888) as an administrative entity under a governor-in-chief (comparable in rank to a governor-general), an office vested in the governor of Sierra Leone (at Freetown).
+British West Africa constituted during two periods (17 October 1821, until its first dissolution on 13 January 1850, and again 19 February 1866, until its final demise on 28 November 1888) as an administrative entity under a governor-in-chief (comparable in rank to a governor-general), an office vested in the governor of Sierra Leone based in Freetown.

-The other colonies originally included in the jurisdiction were the Gambia and the British Gold Coast (modern Ghana).
-Also western Nigeria, eastern Nigeria and northern Nigeria were included.
+The other colonies originally included in the jurisdiction were the Gambia, the British Gold Coast (modern Ghana), as well as the western, eastern, and northern parts of modern Nigeria.

-Africa's present makeup includes Ghana, Sierra Leone, Gambia, Western Nigeria, Eastern Nigeria and Northern Nigeria.
+British West Africa's present makeup includes Ghana, Sierra Leone, The Gambia, Western Nigeria, Eastern Nigeria and Northern Nigeria.
 These countries and areas are artifacts of the post-colonial period, or what the Ghanaian writer Kwame Appiah dubs neo-colonialism.

 British West Africa was originally founded at the urging of the prominent abolitionist Fowell Buxton, who felt that ending the Atlantic slave trade required some level of British control of the coastline.
 Development was solely based on modernization, and autonomous educational systems were the first step to modernising indigenous culture.
 Cultures and interests of indigenous peoples were ignored.
 A new social order, as well as European influences within schools and libraries and local traditions, helped mould British West Africa's culture.
 The British West African colonial school curriculum helped play a role in this.
 Local elites developed, with new values and philosophies, who changed the overall cultural development.

 Aftermath

-Even after its final dissolution, a single currency, the British West African pound, was in effect throughout the region—including Nigeria—from 1907 to 1962.
+Even after its final dissolution, a single currency, the British West African pound, was in effect throughout the region — including Nigeria — from 1907 to 1962.

 Nigeria gained independence in 1960.
 Sierra Leone was self-governing by 1958 and gained independence in 1961.
-Gambia gained independence in 1965.
-In 1954, the British Gold Coast was allowed by Britain to self-govern and in 1957, the Gold Coast was given independence from Britain, under the name Ghana.
+The Gambia gained independence in 1965.
+In 1954, the Colony of the Gold Coast was allowed by Britain to self-govern, and in 1957, the Gold Coast was given independence from Britain, under the name of the Dominion of Ghana.